pgerbino/prompt_engineering_node/examples/01-code-analysis/README.md

 After completing this example, you can:
 1. Try analyzing different types of code
-2. Customize the analysis parameters
+2. Customize the analysis prompt
 3. Move on to the refactoring example (02)